armijnhemel/proximity_matcher_webservice/README.md

 # Running the proximity matching server

+## Requirements

+For this you need a recent Python, plus a few external packages:

+* `click`
+* `flask`
+* `requests`
+* `tlsh`

+Be warned: some of these might be called different on different distributions.
+Also, some distributions ship old versions of `tlsh`.
+In case you are using the Nix package manager there is also a `shell.nix` file that you can use to quickly set up your environment.

 ## Preparing the data set

 To prepare the data you need to first have a list of TLSH hashes.
 This can